 I figured that you can lose golf balls – or at least, I can – so I got a magnet for my dad and the t-shirt for myself.

 Interestingly, I didn't see anything in the gift shop with the name of Jefferson's slave/mistress, Sally Hemings, on it.
 I guess folks don't like to talk about that sort of thing.

 Above: Jefferson's home, Monticello.
-Doesn't it look like the back of a nickel?
+Looks like the back of a nickel.

 Thomas Jefferson wasn't a perfect person: he was a slaveholder and an extravagant spender who was unable to manage his